Regular Languages in the Sliding Window Model: Introduction

 {\textsf{P}} {\textsf{Z}} {\textsf{N}}

-\begin{ex} \rm Consider the analysis of the price of a stock in order to identify short-term upward momentum.
-The original stream is a time series of stock prices, and it is pre-processed in the following way: over a sliding window of 10 seconds compute the linear regression of the prices and discretize the slope into the following values: $\SP_2$ (high positive), $\SP_1$ (low positive), $\SZ$ (zero), $\SN_1$ (low negative), $\SN_2$ (high negative).
+\begin{example} Consider the analysis of the price of a stock in order to identify short-term upward momentum.
+The original stream is a time series of stock prices, and it is pre-processed in the following way: over a sliding window of 5 seconds compute the linear regression of the prices and discretize the slope into the following values: $\SP_2$ (high positive), $\SP_1$ (low positive), $\SZ$ (zero), $\SN_1$ (low negative), $\SN_2$ (high negative).
 This gives rise to a derived stream of symbols in the alphabet $\Sigma = \{\SP_2,\SP_1,\SZ,\SN_1,\SN_2\}$, over which we describe the {\em upward trend} pattern: (i) no occurrence of $\SN_2$, (ii) at most two occurrences of $\SN_1$, (iii) and any two occurrences of $\SZ$ or $\SN_1$ are separated by at least three positive symbols.
-The upward trend pattern can be described as the conjunction of regular expressions $e_i$, $\bar e_{ii}$ and $e_{iii}$ given as follows:
+The upward trend pattern can be described as the intersection of the language defined by the following regular expression $e_{ii}$ and the complement of the language defined by $e_{i}$:

-We want to monitor continuously whether the window of the last 5 minutes matches the upward trend pattern, as this is an indicator to buy the stock and ride the upward momentum.
-Our results will show that there is a space efficient streaming algorithm for this problem, which can be synthesized from the regular expressions $e_i, e_{ii}, e_{iii}$. \end{ex}
+We want to monitor continuously whether the window of the last hour matches the upward trend pattern, as this is an indicator to buy the stock and ride the upward momentum.
+Our results will show that there is a space efficient streaming algorithm for this problem, which can be synthesized from the regular expressions $e_i$ and $e_{ii}$. \end{example}

 In this paper we focus on querying regular languages over sliding windows.
-Unfortunately, there are simple regular languages which require $\Omega(n)$ space in the sliding window model, i.e.\ one cannot avoid maintaining the entire window explicitly.
+Unfortunately, there are simple regular languages which require $\Omega(n)$ space in the sliding window model, i.e.,~one cannot avoid maintaining the entire window explicitly.
 However, for certain regular languages, such as for the upward trend pattern from above, we present sublinear space streaming algorithms.
 Before we explain our results in more detail, let us give examples of sliding window algorithms for simple regular languages.